Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Methods and Experiments

 \subsection{Performance Metrics}

-We adopt the standard performance metrics used in the classification literature \cite{sokolova2009systematic} to evaluate the performance of our proposed attack models against the deep reinforcement learning model.
-We measure the performance of the attack classifier as a function of the following quantities: \begin{enumerate} \item \textbf{True Positives} (TP): Number of correctly recognized positives, \item \textbf{True Negatives} (TN): Number of correctly recognized negatives, \item \textbf{False Positives} (FP): Number of incorrectly recognized positives, \item \textbf{False Negatives} (FN): Number of incorrectly recognized negatives. \end{enumerate}
+We adopt the standard performance metrics used in the classification literature \cite{sokolova2009systematic} to evaluate the performance of our proposed attack models.
+We measure the performance of the attack classifier with the following metrics: